malvikasharan/Software_carpentry_EMBL/python_session-2.md

 ###if/else statements

-The `else` statement allows Python to read and execute another block of code id the if statement is false
+The `else` statement allows Python to read and execute another block of code id the if statement is __False__

 ```
 temperature = 20